 The world of the Fenian Cycle is one in which professional warriors spend their time hunting, fighting, and engaging in adventures in the spirit world.
 New entrants into the band are expected to be knowledgeable in poetry as well as undergo a number of physical tests or ordeals.
 Fionn is a kind of Irish King Arthur, leading his band of warriors wisely in an endless battle against evil.
 Again, there is no religious element in these tales unless it is one of hero-worship.

-The Historical Cycle The Historical Cycle
+Historical Cycle

 It was part of the duty of the medieval Irish bards, or court poets, to record the history of the family and the genealogy of the king they served.
 This they did in poems that blended the mythological and the historical to a greater or lesser degree.
 The resulting stories form what has come to be known as the Historical Cycle, or more correctly Cycles, as there are a number of independent groupings.